Ronald Acuña Jr. Player Props: Braves vs. Rockies

-The Atlanta Braves, including Ronald Acuna Jr. and his .667 slugging percentage over his past 10 games, battle starting pitcher Kyle Freeland and the Colorado Rockies at Truist Park, Thursday at 7:20 PM ET.
+The Atlanta Braves, including Ronald Acuna Jr. and his .643 slugging percentage over his past 10 games, take on starter Dinelson Lamet and the Colorado Rockies at Truist Park, Friday at 7:20 PM ET.

-He notched a home run while going 1-for-3 in his most recent game against the Tigers.
+In his previous game he had a hitless showing (0-for-2 with an RBI) against the Rockies.

 Ronald Acuña Jr. Game Info & Props vs. the Rockies